tari-labs/tari-university/src/protocols/intro-to-i2P/MainReport.md

 For each application/client, the I2P router keeps a pool of tunnel pairs.
 Exploratory tunnels for interactions with the network database are shared among all users of a router.
 If a tunnel in the pool is about to expire or if the tunnel is no longer usable, the router creates a new tunnel and adds it to the pool.
-It is important to recall later that tunnels periodically expire every ten minutes and, hence, need to be refreshed frequently.
-This is a security measure, done to prevent long-lived tunnels from becoming a threat to anonymity [[3]].
+It is important to recall later that tunnels periodically expire, every ten minutes, and hence, need to be refreshed frequently.
+This is one of I2P's security measures that's done to prevent long-lived tunnels from becoming a threat to anonymity [[3]].

 <p align="center"><a name="fig_eca"> </a><img src="assets/network-topology.png" width="950" /></p>